irfan137/Assignment/README.md

 ## This app is not available on the App Store.
 ### Prerequisites

-* A valid API key from Dark Sky
+* A valid API key from openweathermap.org.
 * A Mac running macOS Catalina (beta)
 * Xcode 13